clearlinux/clear-linux-documentation/source/clear-linux/concepts/restart.rst

 provides tools for the entire software life cycle.
 These tools must include ways to remove software components properly when replaced with something else.

-Most of the work on software update code in |CL| has primarily focused on adding new software to the system.
-We recommend that users reboot their system once in a while, but we did not provide any tools to restart services easily, until now.
+Most of the work on software update code in |CL| was focused on adding new software to the system.
+We recommended that users reboot their system once in a while, but we did not provide any tools to restart services easily, until now.

 User challenges
 ***************